iqm-finland/iqm-academy-womanium-hackathon-DAQC-VQE/README.md

 3. Measure the expectation value of the terms $Z_1$, $Z_1 Z_2$, $X_1 X_2 Y_1 Y_2$ for that trial state.
 With many measurements of these three quantities, you construct the total expectation value of the molecule's Hamiltonian and keep optimizing it classically.

 Normally, VQE uses digital quantum gates.
-However, the multi-qubit gates involved in a VQE ansatz can be switched to analog mutli-qubit blocks.
+However, the multi-qubit gates involved in a VQE ansatz can be switched to analog multi-qubit blocks.

 The challenge is to combine both approaches and create a VQE implementation that uses analog multi-qubit blocks.
 This is a promising approach to utilize DAQC.